Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Adjoint problem of our original equation

 where the operator $\mathcal{L}$ will be defined in the sense of distributions as indicated later.
-Nevertheless, the operators $\Omega _{\sigma }$ will differ in the different cases (cf. (\ref{S5E3}), (\ref{S5E4} ), (\ref{S5E6}), (\ref{T1E1})) in its domain of definition which will encode the asymptotic behaviour of $\varphi $ near the singular point $\left( x,v\right) =\left( 0,0\right) .$
+Nevertheless, the operators $\Omega _{\sigma }$ will differ in the different cases (cf. trapping, nontrapping, partially trapping) in its domain of definition which will encode the asymptotic behaviour of $\varphi $ near the singular point $\left( x,v\right) =\left( 0,0\right) .$

 We endow the set $C\left( X\right) $ with a Banach space structure using the norm:

 We need to impose suitable regularity and compatibility conditions in the class of test functions in order to take into account the compatibility conditions imposed in $X.$ Let $V$ be an open subset of $\ \mathcal{U}$.
 We will consider functions $\zeta \in C\left( \bar{V}\right) $ satisfying: